balanced-dev/yuzu-docs/docs/definition/markup.md

 ### else
 When writing an `#if` or `#unless`, often you will want to output a section of your template if the condition evaluates to false, without writing another using the inverse helper (an `#unless` paired with an `#if` and vice versa).

-Handlebars deals with this case by providing `else` functionality, which can also be chained with the conditionals to create `else if`s or `else unless`es.
+Handlebars deals with this case by providing `else` functionality, which can also be chained with the conditionals to create `else if` or `else unless`.

 !> Elses are not limited to being paired with `#if` and `#unless`.
 Read the [block helpers advanced](definition/markup?id=block-helpers-advanced) section for more.